 About this park

 Yellagonga Regional Park is a leafy oasis in the heart of suburbia.
 Lakes, wetlands and green spaces stretch from Burns Beach Road in Joondalup, south to Hepburn Avenue.
-Come with family, come with your mates, pop a lead on Fido and you can bring him too!
+Come with family, come with your mates, keep Fido controlled and on a leash and he can come too.
 There are kids' playgrounds to keep the tiny tots happy.

 This park has a diverse cultural history.
 Its name acknowledges Yellagonga, the aboriginal leader of Mooro people.
 They once used this area for shelter and food during seasonal camp movements.
 It’s a culturally significant area and forms part of their Aboriginal Dreaming.

 After colonial settlement market gardeners and wine growers moved into the area.
 They were attracted by the moist soils and availability of groundwater.
 As you explore the park, keep your eye out for several historical sites and ruins from settler times.

 There’s a lot to do here such as walking, cycling, and nature watching.
 Lake Joondalup and Lake Goollelal have circuits that take you all around the lakes.
 Keep your wits about you as these trails are dual use, for pedestrians and cyclists.
 You can also lounge on your picnic rug and chill to the sight and sounds of the nature all around you.